rs-pro/rails_admin_settings/README.md

 - Put it after sanitized to get built-in support
 - Put it after safe_yaml to get built-in support
 - Put it after validates_email_format_of to get built-in support
+- Put it after geocoder to get built-in support

 And then execute: